databendlabs/databend/docs/doc/14-sql-commands/00-ddl/103-aggregating-index/index.md

 ### Why Aggregating Index?

-The aggregating index's primary function is to boost query performance, particularly in scenarios involving data filtering and selection.
+The primary purpose of the aggregating index is to enhance query performance, especially in scenarios involving aggregation queries such as MIN, MAX, and SUM.
 It achieves this by precomputing and storing query results separately in blocks, eliminating the need to scan the entire table and thereby speeding up data retrieval.

 The feature also incorporates a refresh mechanism that enables you to update and save the latest query results as needed, ensuring that the query responses consistently reflect the most current data.
 This manual control allows you to maintain data accuracy and reliability by refreshing the results when deemed necessary.